byroot/byroot.github.io/_posts/2025-01-04-optimizing-ruby-json-part-5.markdown

 ## Using a T_OBJECT

 That's where I thought about using a "regular" object, AKA a `T_OBJECT`.
-That's the internal types of all the objects you define in pure Ruby, and as long as you define all the instance variables in the `initialize` method, they're pretty much guaranteed to be embedded too.
+That's the internal type of all the objects you define in pure Ruby, and as long as you define all the instance variables in the `initialize` method, they're pretty much guaranteed to be embedded too.

 After all, I recently moved the `State#configure` method from C into Ruby, I could go further and turn